The Capitals are alone in first place after an impressive 4-2 victory at Carolina

 Protas gets his first

 Protas followed Ovechkin’s goal just 59 seconds later.
-He passed the puck to the front of the net, but it hit Carolina defenseman Tony DeAngelo in the skate and found the net past goaltender Frederik Andersen (21 saves) at 12:57.
+He passed the puck to the front of the net, but it hit Carolina defenseman Tony DeAngelo’s skate and found the net past goaltender Frederik Andersen (21 saves) at 12:57.

 “It feels unreal,” Protas said.
 “I had real good chances created by Ovi and [center Evgeny Kuznetsov] in first period so just couldn’t get in.
-So I just tried to put the puck in the net and try to play a little more simple and it got in.
+So I just tried to put the puck in the net and try to play a little more simple, and it got in.
 It’s unreal feeling.”

 Protas is the sixth Capitals player to score his first NHL goal this season.